codegold79/100DaysOfCode/log.md

 ```

 **Thoughts** Hopefully, I'm missing something small in the syntax.
 Otherwise, what is the use of maps if I can't change the values in them?

 **Link(s) to Work** https://github.com/codegold79/laravel-log-parser.git

+### Day 21: Tuesday, August 20, 2019

+**Today's Progress** Two devs showed how I could increment array items in a map in #Golang.
+Alex treated the arrays as pointers and Daved retrieved the values, saved them to a variable, changed it, and saved it in the map.
+I had some panics in the code as I didn't anticipate some of the log entries to be what they were.
+But, I have my first working version of the program now.

+**Thoughts** I didn't think I missed a day, but I realize I didn't have a Twitter entry for Sunday, August 18.
+I swear I thought I had done coding that day, but I guess not.
+I heard from Greg that if it wasn't tweeted, it didn't happen.
+Oh well.

+**Link(s) to Work** https://github.com/codegold79/laravel-log-parser.git